BuzzAldrinPeter/CYBERSEC-11/README.md

-# LM-5-EAGLE
+# CYBERSEC-1
-[attaché-case]:
+[attaché-case-LM-5]

 ### Mission Objective
-This attaché case; a professional cybersecurity portfolio, contains aquired skills and knowledge
+The primary objective of CYBERSEC-1 is to complete a personal goal: perform a lunar landing as a cyber security analyst.
+This attaché case; a professional cybersecurity portfolio contains mission highlights such as, aquired skills and knowledge.